 File an Amicus Brief

-Parties filing amicus briefs are expected to comply with the requirements of Rules 17, 19 and 20 of the Massachusetts Rules of Appellate Procedure.
-Amicus briefs, to assist the court, should focus on the ramifications of a decision and not solely on the interests of the parties filing such briefs.
-Amicus submissions are due no later than two weeks before the first day of the sitting in which the case is scheduled for argument.
+Amicus briefs must comply with the requirements of Rules 17, 19, and 20 of the Massachusetts Rules of Appellate Procedure.
+In order to assist the court, amicus briefs should focus on the ramifications of a decision and not solely on the interests of amici.

 Interested parties may file their briefs in the Supreme Judicial Court Clerk's Office for the Commonwealth.